How THE YOUNG

 Partners will use the results to strengthen their own programs that work toward making sure citizens everywhere get trustworthy local news that integrates youth.

-Prize makes a habit of Valuing collaboration
+The Prize makes a habit

 This is not the first time the Global Youth & News Media prize has sought excellent cases of news media collaborating with youth for the betterment of a journalistic effort.

-That same year, The Trace in the US was recognized publishing the 1200 portraits teenage journalists across the country wrote about the American children and youth killed by guns in a 12-month period.
-In the United Kingdom.
-[Picture above at right] The Student View project in the UK also received an award for producing 72 “pop-up” newsrooms in British schools in just three years..to cover local news.
+That same year, The Trace in the US was recognized for publishing the 1200 portraits that teenage journalists across the country wrote about the American children and youth killed by guns in a 12-month period.